brunoyurij/todolist/README.md

 # Todo List

-Todo List is a project created when I was studying a stack javascript Technologies :
+Todo List is a project created by me when I was studying javascript stack.
+Technologies :

   - Javascript